andytudhope/africa/docs/essays/finding-blue-infinity.md

 # Finding Blue Infinity

+Here it is, the heart
+in earth, breathing heavens
+intimately untangled.

 ## Preparing the Ground

 I've been passing time in the stream of life teaching people about [giving](https://kernel.community/en/learn/module-7/giving/#sacrifice-scarcity).
 It's a good way to live.